pulibrary/AddTransliterationCode/README.md

 ## Usage

-Place the cursor in the field to which you want to add the code, thenlaunch the macro either with a keyboard shortcut, or from the User Tools menu.
+Place the cursor in the field to which you want to add the code, then launch the macro either with a keyboard shortcut, or from the User Tools menu.
 The following dialog will appear:

 <img src="./img/screenshot.png"/>